OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. In the `callWebServer` function, replace `TODO 6` with the following code.
 About this code, note:

     - In the rare case the original SSO token is expired, it will detect this error condition and request a refreshed token by calling `getAccessToken` again.
 It will retry the call, but if there is still an error it switches to fallback auth.
-    - It checks if the call from the middle-tier to Microsoft Graph failed, in which case the error status is a bad request (403).
+    - It checks if the call from the server to Microsoft Graph failed, in which case the error status is a bad request (403).
 In this case it displays the error, but there is no need to switch to fallback auth.
     - For all other errors it displays them in the task pane.

     ```javascript